vectordotdev/vector/docs/specs/component.md

       delimiter.
   * `protocol` - The protocol used to send the bytes (i.e., `tcp`, `udp`, `unix`, `http`, `https`, `file`, etc.)
-  * `address` - If relevant, the bound address that the bytes were received from.
+  * `address` - If relevant, the local address that the bytes were received on.
 For HTTP, this MUST be the host and path only, excluding the query string.
   * `path` - If relevant, the HTTP path, excluding query strings.
   * `socket` - If relevant, the socket number that bytes were received from.